 CRISP fellow stipends are based on the on the NIH stipend scale, which is published annually and increases by about 2% per year.
-Your department will be responsible for covering about one third of your fellowship cost, including your housing stipend (\$13,607 for 2022-23) and the difference between the NIH stipend scale and the UCSF clinical training scale.
+The fellow's department is responsible for covering about one third of the fellowship cost, including a UCSF housing stipend and the difference between the NIH stipend scale and the UCSF clinical training scale.